DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 Victor’s workroom is largely as described in <span class="citation">N3t.
 Victor’s Workroom (p.
 109)</span>, except that the *glyph of warding* on the door, rather than dealing lightning damage, casts _fear_ in a 30-foot cone away from the door when activated.
 Additionally, Victor’s spellbook contains the *sending* and *fear* spells and does not contain *remove curse.*

+> [!Warning]+ Counterspell 2024
+>
+> This guide was written for the use of 2014 spells.
+If using 2024 spells, add a spell called *abjure spell* to Victor’s spellbook.
+The spell functions as a 5th-level *counterspell* following the 2014 rules (Basic Rules, p.
+228) for the combat in [[Arc H - The Lost Soul#Battle with the Hags|Arc H - The Lost Soul]].

 Additionally, Victor has only one skeleton **cat**, which is the animated remains of his childhood cat, Murka.
 Victor’s teleportation circle is perfectly constructed, there are no bones on Victor's bookshelf, and Victor has leaned the full-length mirror from <span class="citation">N3p.
 Bridal Gown and Spirit Mirror (p.
 108)</span> against the wall beside the rug.

 The mirror is a *spirit mirror*, a magical item that reflects both the Material Plane and creatures in the Border Ethereal.
 Upon entering the room, a player who looks into the mirror sees a flash of a young woman’s silhouette that swiftly vanishes.
 (This is the spirit of Stella Wachter.)